jasonkhan99/SaferSpacesApi/SaferSpacesApi/README.md

 ## **ABOUT**

-- This program will create an API for a local animal shelter.
+- This program will provide the user with
 - The API will list the available cats and dogs at the shelter.

 ## **INSTALL NOTES**